nami928/chatbot-namibot/README.md

 ### Console Interface

-Run `python namibot.py` and start asking questions!
+Run `conda activate namibot && python namibot.py` and start asking questions!
 NamiBot will search Wikipedia documents for:

 - **People**: "Who is Albert Einstein?", "Tell me about Marie Curie"
 - **Concepts**: "What is artificial intelligence?", "What is quantum physics?"